MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 A retired cop teams up with four ex-convicts and a behavioral science student to solve a fifty year old bank robbery in this new faith filled family comedy from the creators of Getting Grace.

 _Rated: PG_

+# Coming Soon

+## Friday, May 5 & Saturday, May 6 - 6:30pm

+### Lucky Louie

+A retired cop teams up with four ex-convicts and a behavioral science student to solve a fifty year old bank robbery in this new faith filled family comedy from the creators of Getting Grace.

+_Rated: PG_

+## Friday, May 12 & Saturday, May 13 - 6:30pm

+### The Super Mario Bros.
+Movie

+With help from Princess Peach, Mario gets ready to square off against the all-powerful Bowser to stop his plans from conquering the world.

+_Rated: PG_

+## Friday, May 19 & Saturday, May 20 - 6:30pm

+### The Super Mario Bros.
+Movie

+With help from Princess Peach, Mario gets ready to square off against the all-powerful Bowser to stop his plans from conquering the world.

+_Rated: PG_

+## Friday, May 26 & Saturday, May 27 - 6:30pm

+### Big George Foreman

+From Olympic Gold medalist to World Heavyweight champion, boxer George Foreman leads a remarkable life.
+He finds his faith, retires and becomes a preacher.
+When financial hardship hits his family and church, George steps back in the ring and regains the championship at age 45, becoming the oldest heavyweight champion in boxing history.

+_Rated: PG-13_

 **Please check out our [Facebook Page](https://www.facebook.com/Themotzingcenter/) for more updates regarding our movie schedule**